justinlarson/web-app-hacking-workshop-solutions/AccessControlSolutions.md

 ## Access the administration section of the store.
 Login and manually try URLS
 URL = http://localhost:3000/#/administration
+Or
+view the juice-shop.min.js and find the /administration route in the js

 ## Access someone else's basket.
 Add items to basket